Where to put your Trello Card

 1. Title your card in a few words, naming the social piece or project.

 3. Include a start date, and deadline.
-For social media posts the deadline must be the goal date for it to be scheduled by.
-You can add a publishing date separately to specify when it’s going live.
+For social media posts the deadline must be the date it's going live on social media for organisation.

 5. Ensure your description covers a brief overview of the social piece or project.
-(Please see the section on REEL’s and videos for specific instructions for these project types)
+For Mini-series, use the templated card, and for anything else add tick boxes for any actions that need to be completed and by what date, and by who.

 7. For cards which require multiple steps make sure to add a checklist.
 This should cover the action to be taken, by who and the date it needs to be done by.
 For example